Marco9723/PLC_Thesis/README.md

 # 3. Data preparation

-* Download and extract the datasets.
-In our paper, we conduct experiments on the [VCTK](https://datashare.ed.ac.uk/handle/10283/3443) dataset.
+* Download and extract the dataset.
+In our paper, we used the [VCTK](https://datashare.ed.ac.uk/handle/10283/3443) dataset.
     ```
     $ wget http://www.udialogue.org/download/VCTK-Corpus.tar.gz -O data/vctk/VCTK-Corpus.tar.gz
     $ tar -zxvf data/vctk/VCTK-Corpus.tar.gz -C data/vctk/ --strip-components=1
     ```

-  After extracting the datasets, `./data` directory should look like this:
+  After that, the `./data` directory should be organized as follows:

     ```
     .